carmenbianca/protokolo/README.md

 └── .protokolo.toml
 ```

-The `.protokolo.toml` files contain metadata for their respective sections; the
+The `.protokolo.toml` files in `changelog.d` contain metadata for their
-section title, heading level, and order.
-Their inclusion is mandatory.
+respective sections; the section title, heading level, and order.
+Their
+inclusion is mandatory.

+The `.protokolo.toml` file in the root of the project contains configurations
+for Protokolo that reduce the amount of typing you need to do when running
+commands.

+If a `CHANGELOG.md` file already existed, make sure to add a line containing
+`<!-- protokolo-section-tag -->` just before the heading of the latest release.

 ### Adding entries